 Digestive enzymes are made in the body by its organs and are found in the gastrointestinal tract.

 They are secreted in the salivary glands, stomach, pancreas and the small intestine.
-In some way, digestive enzymes are also known as metabolic enzymes that play the metabolic role of digesting food.
+In some way, these enzymes are also known as metabolic enzymes that play the metabolic role of digesting food.

 The food is digested for it to be absorbed through the walls of the small intestine and into the blood stream.